 Hackney Youth Opportunity Fund

-Applications for Hackney Youth Opportunity Fund will be open from Monday 27 October until Monday 24 November at 5pm.
+The Youth Opportunity Fund is open now until Sunday 9 August!
 Application forms and guidance can be found below.

 What is the Youth Opportunity Fund?